How did the vaccines get approved so quickly?

 Johnson & Johnson expects to apply for full FDA approval for its COVID-19 vaccine this year.

 An FDA-approved vaccine has undergone the FDA’s standard process for reviewing the quality, safety and effectiveness of medical products.
 With FDA approval, you can be very confident that the vaccine meets the FDA’s high standards for safety, effectiveness, and manufacturing quality.

-Will Pfizer’s vaccine continue to be tested, even though it has received FDA approval?
+Will the vaccines continue to be tested, even after they receive FDA approval?